donlovett/katacoda-scenarios/demo/intro.md

-Good morning

-We are going to be interoduced to two commands in Linux
+Hello

-We are going to learn how to show the files in a directory Add a file
+This is an introduction that demonstrates learn how to show the files in a directory Add a file
 Confirm it exists